vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/docs/Signin/README.md

  [How To Install the dependency](../install/README.md)

 ## How to use the component

-before using this component, make sure you have set the keycloak config url.
+before using this component, make sure you have set the keycloak config url and signin route.
 Steps for doing that are as follows:

-### **Keycloak Initialization**
+### **1. Keycloak Initialization**

 import in the **App.vue** file